 The sacrament of baptism is the first of the seven sacraments.
 Baptism is what makes us a member of the Body of Christ, it is what initiates us as Christians.
-Being baptized in the name of the Father, and the Son, and the Holy Spirit confers grace upon the baptized.
-As Christians we spend our life unfolding this baptismal grace in how we live and follow God in our life.
+Being baptized in the name of the Father, and the Son and the Holy Spirit confers grace upon the baptized.
+As Christians, we spend our life unfolding this baptismal grace in how we live and follow God in our life.
 We are baptized in One God, yet three persons.
-Baptism is the beginning of our Christian vocation that will call us to conform our life to Christ and live the sacramental life of the Church founded by Jesus himself.
+Baptism is the beginning of our Christian vocation that will call us to conform our lives to Christ and live the sacramental life of the Church founded by Jesus himself.

 Baptismal Preparation for Children and Infants

 Children six years old and younger may be baptized at various times throughout the year, except during the season of Lent.
 This type of baptism is referred to as "Infant Baptism."
 The child not having reached the age of reason is presented by the Catholic parent(s) for baptism and takes on the responsibility of raising the child in the Catholic faith.
 The parent publicly renounces sin and professes their faith, as they will share their faith and love of God with their child.
 The Catholic parent(s) and godparents will attend a preparation class for baptism.
 If they have recently completed a class in our parish or theirs, they can alternately submit their certificate of completion for the preparation class.
 In this class, the Rite of Baptism, sacramentality, and scripture are reviewed.
 If you would like your child baptized, please download our packet below and then call our office at 801-253-6030.

 Requirements of Parents for Infant Baptism